UtkristaPokharel/Restaurant-Page-using-webpack/README.md

 Logo not loaded
-page cant be deployed --working on it
+page can't be deployed --working on it